Guidance on QZAB

 To qualify, there must be a reasonable expectation tat at least 35 percent of the school's students or program participants will be eligible for free or reduced-cost lunches under the National School Lunch Act when the bonds are issued.
 The school district also must obtain commitments from private entities for "qualified contributions," such as equipment, technical assistance, or volunteer services, with a present value of not less than 10 percent of the proceeds of the bond issue.

 Open this document for instructions to apply for QZAB funds: (PDF) (waiting list for the 2017 allocation)

-Applications received will be accepted and placed on a "waiting list" for the 2017 allocation.
+Applications received for 2016 funds will be processed.
+Applications are being accepted for the 2017 allocation and will be placed on a "waiting list."

 To apply for the QZAB program, please download the application below:

 Application for Allocation of QZAB (Word) or (PDF)

 To submit your application to the School Finance team, you can either email the completed application to email@example.com or complete the form and fax it to: 785-296-6659.

 The State of Kansas is authorized to issue QZAB authority to school district's that meet federal requirements.
 One requirement is that the school district has at least 35% of its students eligible for free or reduced-price meals under the national school lunch program.
 Also, districts must comply with state law restrictions.